Surajvmiskin/power-fault-classification/README.md

 n
 ## Introduction

 The transmission line is a critical component of the power system, responsible for transmitting electric power from the source area to the distribution network.
-This project focuses on the classification of electrical faults in transmission lines using machine learning techniques.
+This project focuses on the classification of electrical faults in transmission lines using machine learning techniques.n

 ## Data and Overview